microcks/microcks.io/content/documentation/using/grpc.md

 ![grpc-postman-operations](/images/grpc-postman-operations.png)

 The next step is now to create a bunch of examples for each of the requests/operations of your Collection as explained by the [Postman documentation](https://www.getpostman.com/docs/postman/collections/examples).
-You'll give each example a meaningful name regarding the use-case it supposed to represent.
+You'll give each example a meaningful name regarding the use-case it is supposed to represent.
 Example url should also match with the name of the gRPC method; here we have a simple `http:///greeting`.

 As JSON / Protobuf translation is bi-directional, you'll define examples using simple JSON for request body and for response body as well.
 Below is a basic example but [Templating expressions and functions](../advanced/templates/) are obviously supported: